 I was offered the position a few days later, and I was over the moon.
 Six months later I started.

-How does it affect my day-to-day tasks
+How does it affect my day-to-day tasks?

 A large percentage of the job involves reading as well as verbal and written communication.
 It is part of everyday life at Enterprise, reading notes on the computer systems, e-mails, communication with other employees and senior colleagues and most importantly customers.

 5 years later and I’m still at Enterprise and I have found that all of my managers and the teams have been brilliant and more than accommodating.
 The culture in Enterprise is such an open, fun and friendly one where everyone doesn’t mind helping.
-Everyone knows what it’s like to be a trainee as that’s how everyone joined.
-Everyone’s gone through the same process and experiences.
+Everyone knows what it’s like to be a trainee because that’s how everyone joins!
+Everyone goes through the same process and experiences.
 All my manager’s in the past and present are more than happy for me to ask a million and one questions as they know and understand that may take an extra 5 minutes for me to understand or they need to explain it in a different way but they never mind as long I understand.

-Enterprise has been brilliant throughout my whole experience; they have never once seen my dyslexia as a disadvantage or a pain.
+Enterprise have been brilliant throughout my whole experience; they have never once seen my dyslexia as a disadvantage or a pain.
 They have helped me cope in my day-to-day working life and they are so open and helpful about it and are always there if you need to talk.